GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

-In this section, we explore how to generate image descriptions by resorting to pre-trained generative language models, such as GPT-4~\cite{openai2023gpt}, MiniGPT-4~\cite{zhu2023minigpt} and LLaVa~\cite{liu2023llava}.
+In this section, we explore how to generate image descriptions by resorting to LLM-based multimodal generative models, such as GPT-4~\cite{openai2023gpt}, MiniGPT-4~\cite{zhu2023minigpt} and LLaVa~\cite{liu2023llava}.
 These multimodal LLMs are able to take both an image and a user instruction (\textit{i.e.}~prompts) as input at the same time, and generate the corresponding answer.

-First of all, by giving the prompts \textit{"Describe this image in detail."} along with an input image, we can get a narrative paragraph consisting of multiple sentences which summarize the detailed content of the image.
-Besides the detailed description, we can also generate a single-sentence description in COCO Caption~\cite{chen2015microsoft} form for each image.
-With properly crafted prompts, \textit{i.e.} \textit{"Write a one-sentence short description about this image."}, the LLM is able to generate a single-sentence description.
-Although this type of short caption cannot describes the majority of detail within the image, yet it captures the most salient object of the image.
+By giving the prompts along with an input image, the MLLM can generate a narrative paragraph consisting of multiple sentences that elaborate the content of the image.
+However, the description generated in this way is likely to include both salient foreground object and unexpected background clutter in the image simultaneously.
+During the training process, the background information will become irrelevant semantic noise that hinders the performance of the model in vision perception tasks.
+This phenomenon will be demonstrated in Figure~\ref{diff_models_prompts}.

-By using the aforementioned two types of prompts, we are able to create two description sets for training images.
-One is a short version description set composed of brief image captions, and the other is a long version description set consisting of detailed narrative paragraphs. \figref{gpt4describe} demonstrates an example.
-The comparison of the effects between using the two versions of description sets will be studied in \secref{sec_long_short}.
+To solve this problem, we use class labels to constrain the description scope of the LLM's output.
+The class-conditioned prompt is formatted as After adding the class name into the prompt, the MLLM's attention will be guided towards the desired object and the output description will contain the object's features in detail, such as shape, location, texture and so on.
+By using the class-conditioned prompt, we are able to create a description set for all training images.
+The comparison of the effects between using the two versions of prompts will be studied in Section~\ref{sec_abl_diff_prompt}.